Japanese invasion of Batan Island: Landing and aftermath

-However, over the next few days, the success of the Japanese bombing of Clark Field rendered the base at Basco redundant, and work was discontinued.
-On 10 December, the Batan Island invasion force was withdrawn from Batan Island, and invaded Camiguin Island in the Babuyan Islands to the south.
+However, over the next few days, the success of the Japanese bombing attack on Clark Field rendered the base at Basco redundant, and work was discontinued.
+On 10 December, the Batan Island invasion force was redeployed from Batan Island and invaded Camiguin Island in the Babuyan Islands to the south.
 The landing again proceeded without incident, and possession of the small airstrip on Camiguin gave the Japanese a forward airbase only 35 miles from Aparri.
 They also occupied nearby Calayan Island.

 Consequences

-In retrospect, the advance landings in northern Luzon, including at Batan Island and Camiguin, accomplished little of strategic or tactical value.
-The air fields seized were small, and with the rapid advance of the Japanese into central Luzon, were soon unnecessary for further operations.
+In retrospect, the advance landings in northern Luzon, including at Batan Island and Camiguin, accomplished little strategic or tactical value.
+The airfields seized were small, and with the rapid advance of the Japanese into central Luzon, were soon unnecessary for further operations.
+Vice Admiral Sueto Hirose, the orchestrator of the invasion, was later captured in Japanese-occupied West Sumatra and surrendered to Allied forces on 10 October 1945.